Breast Augmentation Surgery in Chicago, IL

 Inframammary Incision (under the breasts)

 An incision, one inch (for saline implants) to two inches (for silicone implants) long, is made in the fold in the shadow under the breast (the underwire location).
-For several reasons, under the breast (inframammary) incision is the most popular style; it is used in 80 percent of surgeries.
+For several reasons, under-the-breast (inframammary) incision is the most popular style; it is used in 80 percent of surgeries.
 A pocket is made behind the breast or the pectoral muscle for subglandular or submuscular placement of the breast implant.

 The implant is inserted into the pocket.
 The implant is placed under the breast rather than through the breast.
 The breast implant is less likely to interfere with the potential for lactation and nursing.

 Plastic surgeons and scientists believe the inframammary incision results in the lowest incidence of contamination.
-The only disadvantage is that there may be a noticeable scar under the breast.
+The only disadvantage is that there may be noticeable scar tissue under the breast.
 The scar is far more prominent, especially if there is no defined fold in the breast before the operation or there is no hanging of the breasts overlying the fold.
 In general, ninety percent of these incisions heal with excellent scars.

 Periareolar Incision (around the nipple)